 We recommend the following hardware requirements for the PST Flight Deck Core server and Nodes.
 These may be physical or virtual machines.

 The size or requirements of a project can dictate the hardware required.
 It is best to review sizing for a specific project to ensure the solution meets the project requirements.

 It is now possible to put a full, or any portion of a deployment on Azure resources.
 For information on deployment of a full Core in Azure please contact a PST Flight Deck Architect to appropriately size, configure, and deploy your environment.

 Additional Module or Ingestion Nodes

 PST Flight Deck is able to be expanded to include additional Nodes for scalability or to otherwise accommodate the needs of a project.
 The following hardware requirements are for additional Modules or Ingestion Nodes.
 These may be physical or virtual machines.

 It is also possible to expand an environment onto Azure instances.
 Minimum instance types are D2 for Module Nodes and DS2 for Nodes containing an upload location and Extraction module.
 Migrations for over 1000 users should consult a PST Flight Deck architect to design a solution that best suits their needs.

 Under most circumstances, it is advised to run Extraction and Repair modules local to the Upload directory for a given location to ensure sufficient IOPS are available to facilitate and optimal processing time of a PST file.

 Requirements for Additional Server Components

-PST Flight Deck is a very scalable and flexible product that supports a number of configurations to suit the needs of any PST file elimination or migration initiative.
+PST Flight Deck is a scalable and flexible product that supports a number of configurations to suit the needs of any PST file elimination or migration initiative.
 There are several components that could be installed on separate hardware to support the needs of a migration project.
 Examples of these components are: